steltenpower/PowerGists/README.md

 - For different contexts it is possible to view a conversion to a different format: static Word/PDF, stand-alone interactive HTML, data-linked but non-editable notebook.
 - Properly explained in (paywalled) ["Using Jupyter for Reproducible Scientific Workflows"](https://doi.org/10.1109/mcse.2021.3052101)
 - Notebooks became much friendlier especially to non-techies since, but see [some basic principles shown in short video](https://www.youtube.com/watch?v=HW29067qVWk).
+- There are Jupyter kernels for dozens of languages (R,Python,JavaScript seem most popular) and Wikipedia Abstract will soon make language choice 'less relevant'.

 Git(Hub/Lab/etc):
 =========